macarooni-man/auto-mcs/README.md

 Some notable features include:
  - Create a server in less than a minute
- - Full support for Paper, Fabric, Forge, Craftbukkit, Spigot, and Vanilla
+ - Full support for Paper, Fabric, Forge, Spigot, CraftBukkit, and Vanilla
  - Automatic server installation & updates
  - Ability to import any existing server
  - Switch worlds, versions, and distributions on the fly
  - Automatic backup management
- - Custom console with a universal [scripting API](https://github.com/macarooni-man/auto-mcs/blob/main/amscript-docs.md) (Compatible with Vanilla) and built-in IDE
+ - Custom console with a [universal scripting API](https://auto-mcs.com/guides/amscript) (Compatible with Vanilla) and built-in IDE
  - Detailed crash detection with an easy to view report
  - Internal mod & plug-in browser/installer (auto-mcs can update plugins as well)
  - Firewall-like Access Control menu to manage bans, the whitelist, and operators from a single page